A study by psychology professor Dr. Gail Matthews reveals that people who write down their goals are 20% more likely to accomplish them.

 When you add a target date, i.e., by the end of Q2 of 2022, you give your team a sense of urgency, making them more likely to achieve the goal.

 You can convert any goal into a SMART goal.
-Here are two examples of regular goals turned into SMART goals.
+Here are three examples of regular goals turned into SMART goals.

 - Provide more training to the HR team: I want to increase the number of weekly training hours for the HR team from 3 hours to 5 hours by the end of the current quarter by automating a portion of the HR processes, which will free up some of the team’s time.